-The role of these teams is to both implement and respond to challenges faced from the return to work plan, observing how effective or otherwise the measures implemented are, understanding the responsibilities of managers, supervisors and employees, and providing feedback to HR as and when necessary.
+The role of these teams is to both implement and respond to challenges faced from the return to work plan, observe how effective or otherwise the measures implemented are, understand the responsibilities of managers, supervisors and employees, and provide feedback to HR as and when necessary.

 These pandemic response teams can also be flagged in your performance management software so that employees are aware of these points of contact should any issues arise.